hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 <div id="adjusting_the_noise_mix">
 ###Adjusting the Noise Mix###

 The drum channel combines two audio sources: a noise oscillator and a square wave oscillator.
-You can adjust how loud each source's output is by commands `NOISELEVEL=` and `SQUAREWAVE=` with values ranging from 0 to 100.
+You can adjust how loud each source's output is by commands `NOISELEVEL=` and `SQUARELEVEL=` with values ranging from 0 to 100.
 The following example decreases the noise oscillator's output volume gradually:

     @D
     SQUARELEVEL=100 // 100 is default